Jason Rhoades

-Jason Fayette Rhoades (July 9, 1965 – August 1, 2006) was an American installation artist.
-Better known in Europe, where he exhibited regularly for the last twelve years of his life, Rhoades was celebrated for his combination dinner party/exhibitions that feature violet neon signs (a form of word art) with African, Caribbean, Creole and hip hop slang for the female genitalia.
+Jason Fayette Rhoades (July 9, 1965 - August 1, 2006) was an American installation artist.
+Better known in Europe, where he exhibited regularly for the last twelve years of his life, Rhoades was celebrated for his combination dinner party/exhibitions that feature violet neon signs (a form of word art) and his large scale sculptural installations inspired by his rural upbringing in Northern California and Los Angeles car culture.
+His work often incorporated building materials and found objects assembled with "humor and conceptual rigor."
+He was known for by-passing conventional ideas of taste and political correctness in his pursuit of the creative drive.

 Early life and education

-Jason Fayette Rhoades was born July 9, 1965 in Newcastle, an incorporated community in Placer County, California.
+Jason Fayette Rhoades was born July 9, 1965, in Newcastle, an incorporated community in Placer County, California.

 Rhoades attended California College of the Arts in Oakland for one year, followed by study at the San Francisco Art Institute, where he earned a BFA degree in 1988.
 While attending SFAI, he studied under Irene Pijoan.
 In 1988, he attended Skowhegan School of Painting and Sculpture.
 Rhoades received his MFA degree from University of California, Los Angeles (UCLA) in 1993.
 He studied under Paul McCarthy at UCLA.